Search

 Data privacy

 If the data is about a person, we need to consider data privacy issues.
-In Europe and north America people have legal rights to determine for themselves how their personal information is shared or communicated.
+In Europe and North America people have legal rights to determine for themselves how their personal information is shared or communicated.
 Any personal data such as name, date of birth and email address must be stored accurate and securely.
 Access to personal data must be limited, particularly sensitive information such as bank balances.
 Companies must not store personal data longer than necessary – a few years after customer closed their accounts, their data must be disposed.
 In a data migration project, personal data is treated differently because of data privacy regulation such as GDPR, and therefore the data to be migrated needs to be classified.
 Data containing personal information must be identified and labelled properly as PII (Personally Identifiable Information) or SPII (Sensitive PII).

 Data volumes